 Methods of Analysis (Not sure how important this is, or if this should even be included at this stage)

-The primary measures of interest are accuracy and time as a function of the puzzle features. ……?????
+The primary measures of interest are accuracy and time as a function of the puzzle features.

 Challenges and Obstacles

 Prior to data collection, it is impossible to estimate how well participants will perform on these tasks, especially when the participant pool is Amazon MTurk Workers.
 Depending on the participants’ educational background, experience with logic puzzles, and specifically experience in Sudoku, the data may vary wildly across participants.
 Moreover, it is possible that the data will reveal a ceiling and/or floor effect should the puzzles prove too be too difficult or too easy.
 Participants may also exhibit a learning effect, picking up concepts and extensible regularities at a pace faster than the program can measure.